leo-lox/camelus/README.md

 <img width="190" alt="2_en-GB" src="https://github.com/user-attachments/assets/099a50bc-d846-4aa9-9c33-68abf825d465">
 <img width="190" alt="4_en-GB" src="https://github.com/user-attachments/assets/40d48701-ec43-4b04-aba4-4428be60dae4">
 <img width="190" alt="5_en-GB" src="https://github.com/user-attachments/assets/9930eac2-7cc2-49dc-bbc2-b503cdb0b7f6">
 </div>

 ## 3 Security

 Camelus ensures user privacy by using the Nostr protocol, which stores data in a decentralized way.
-This means posts for example are encrypted to protect user privacy.
+This means posts, for example, are encrypted to protect user privacy.
 This decentralized system combined with encryption makes the network secure for sharing posts and any kind of data transactions.
-This is giving users control over their information.
+This is gives users control over their information.

 ##  4 Setting up the project